Nonprofit Bylaws

 The Sarbanes-Oxley Act applies two provisions directly to nonprofits nationwide: the prohibition on retaliation against whistleblowers and the requirement to preserve documents relevant to federal investigations, and best practices suggest incorporating these protections into the bylaws.

-Organizations with annual gross receipts exceeding $1 million or total assets exceeding $2.5 million must file the full Form 1023 (not the streamlined 1023-EZ) and provide extensive governance documentation including bylaws, conflict of interest policy, and compensation procedures.
+Organizations with annual gross receipts exceeding $1 million or total assets exceeding $2.5 million must file the full Form 1023 (not the simplified 1023-EZ) and provide extensive governance documentation including bylaws, conflict of interest policy, and compensation procedures.

 Common Nonprofit Bylaws Mistakes to Avoid